 Of course, this kind of approach lends itself well to scenario analysis (what if Harry does some part-time work in the early years? what if they don’t postpone social security? what if Harry and Sally stay in the same house, not downsizing? what if another rate of return is used?
 Etc.)

 The spreadsheet also includes some simple backtesting logic to test how things would have unfolded in the past for Harry and Sally (knowing the historical returns of the stock and bonds market), depending on the starting year.
 The following chart illustrates a retirement starting in 1960, and the severe effect of the oil crisis in the mid-70s.
 Harry and Sally would have been very relieved to get their fixed retirement income (social security, pension, etc) by then.
-Note how the annuitization logic mandates a significant belt tightening during the crisis, and how this would have allowed Harry and Sally to navigate the crisis without unduly impacting their twilight years.
+Note how such variable withdrawal logic mandates a significant belt tightening during the crisis, and how this would have allowed Harry and Sally to navigate the crisis without unduly impacting their twilight years.

 Here is another simulation, starting in 1970.
 It would probably have been easier to handle in the early years, thanks to cash flows inputs coming at a fortunate time to counter balance the stock market drop.
 The latter years would have been more psychologically difficult (the Internet and Financial crises compounding the regular decline due to the portfolio depletion goal), but remember, this stretches the expected lifetime of Harry and Sally to an age which is very improbable to reach.
 In real life, it is very unlikely that the couple would have lived to see such steep drop, and if they did enjoy exceptional health in their early 90s, they could have tweaked the plan for an even more extended life, spreading the savings a bit longer.